Skip to content

 • Emergency response

-Update your policies at least once a year or when regulations change.
-It shows you care about safety and keeps you compliant.
+Update your policies at least once a year or when regulations change, which keeps you compliant and shows you care.

 Understanding Workers’ Compensation and Claims Management

 Workers’ compensation insurance is a must.
-It covers medical bills and lost wages if someone gets hurt.
-Most states require it, no way around that.
+It covers medical bills and lost wages if someone gets hurt, and most states require it, no way around that.

-Report claims quickly—within 24 hours is best.
-Fast action means better care for employees and cleaner records.
+Report claims quickly, within 24 hours is best, since fast action means better care for employees and cleaner records.

 Claims Management Steps: